Murderer who killed lover and son 45 years ago to die behind bars

 Mrs MacDowell, who sat in the public gallery, stared down at the floor and, as her convicted husband was wheeled out of court by security officers, they looked at each other for the last time before he is put behind bars.

-The court heard that MacDowell killed or abducted Mrs MacRae and their son in a layby on the A9 near Dalmagarry, south of Inverness, on November 12, 1976.
+The court heard that MacDowell killed or abducted Mrs MacRae and their son in the layby on the A9 near Dalmagarry, south of Inverness, on November 12, 1976.

 Ms MacRae’s sister, Morag Govans, said afterwards; “More than 45 years of the pain of losing Renee and Andrew doesn’t ease.
 Not a day passes when both are not in our thoughts.”